What is a retinal vein occlusion?

 What is the initial treatment of the central retinal vein occlusion ?

 Several treatments may be proposed.
 The treatment of risk factors is essential to avoid the risk of relapse or involvement of the other eye (10 – 15% of cases).
-In the early phase, hemodilution treatment may be offered in the absence of contraindications, in order to reduce blood viscosity and improve blood flow in the retinal vessels.
+Anti-oedematous drugs administered by injection into the eye are now prescribed to treat persistent macular oedema, and thus improve vision.
 Laser treatment is indicated in some cases, mainly to avoid complications.
-Anti-oedematous drugs administered by injection into the eye are now prescribed to treat persistent macular oedema, and thus improve vision.

 Last page modification: 2 Sep 2013